Fermat's Last Theorem: Fermat's conjecture

-Problem II.8 of the Arithmetica asks how a given square number is split into two other squares; in other words, for a given rational number k, find rational numbers u and v such that k^{2} = u^{2} + v^{2}.
-Diophantus shows how to solve this sum-of-squares problem for k = 4 (the solutions being u = 16/5 and v = 12/5).
+Problem II.8 of the Arithmetica asks how a given squared rational number is split into two other squares of rational numbers; in other words, for a given rational number k, it asks to find rational numbers u and v such that k^{2} = u^{2} + v^{2}.
+Diophantus shows how to solve this sum-of-squares problem for k = 4, the solutions being u = 16/5 and v = 12/5.

-Around 1637, Fermat wrote his Last Theorem in the margin of his copy of the Arithmetica next to Diophantus's sum-of-squares problem:
+Around 1637, Fermat wrote his Last Theorem in Latin in the margin of his copy of the Arithmetica next to Diophantus's sum-of-squares problem:

 After Fermat's death in 1665, his son Clément-Samuel Fermat produced a new edition of the book (1670) augmented with his father's comments.
 Although not actually a theorem at the time (meaning a mathematical statement for which proof exists), the marginal note became known over time as Fermat's Last Theorem, as it was the last of Fermat's asserted theorems to remain unproved.